-- 50% of full cost : within one week of the scheduled review - £600 + VAT : between one and four weeks before the review
+- 50% of full cost: less than two weeks before the review - £725 + VAT : between one and four weeks before the review

 15. PANEL MEMBERSHIP

 Chair, David Ubaka

 David Ubaka is an architect and urban designer, with 25 years' experience working in both the private and public sectors.
 He has been the managing director of his practice since 2012, and has architectural, public realm and street design, policy document creation, transport strategy and urban regeneration expertise.
 He previously worked for Transport for London as Head of Design.
 He is a member of the Haringey, Barking and Dagenham, Havering Quality Review Panels and Historic England's Historic Places Panel.